Data Security & Storage

 Student PIs should ensure that faculty advisers have access to any data collected as part of student research projects.
 All data should be fully deidentified or transferred to the faculty adviser's possession prior to student graduation (which is also when IRB approval expires).

-Once recordings (i.e., video or audio) are transcribed, destroy the recordings as soon as the accuracy and completeness of the transcriptions have been verified.
 If using recordings as primary data sources and not transcribing them, take extra precautions to secure the recordings, particularly those containing identifiers.
 Further, retain such recordings at the end of the study as research data.

 Electronic Data

-• Do not store data solely on portable media, such as electronic recording devices (e.g., cell phones, tablets), thumbdrives, or laptops).
-While data may be collected and/or transferred using portable devices, transfer such data as soon as possible to a desktop computer and/or back up the data to secure servers or secure cloud storage.
+Do not store data solely on portable media, such as electronic recording devices (e.g., cell phones, tablets, thumb drives).
+While data may be collected and/or transferred using portable devices, transfer such data as soon as possible to a desktop computer and back up the data to secure servers or secure Cloud storage.
+In general, back up all electronic data frequently to a secure source.

-• Maintain a distinct separation of data from identifiers.
+Maintain a distinct separation of data from identifiers.
 If identifiers are necessary for editing, analysis, etc., delete them from data as soon as possible.

 Terms to Know

-CODED: When a researcher replaces identifying information (names, addresses, etc.) with a code involving letters, numbers or some other combination, AND the researcher maintains a separate list with a code key, so that linking the data with the list would reveal an individual's identity and responses.
+CODED: When a researcher replaces identifying information (names, addresses, etc.) with a code involving letters, numbers, or some other combination AND the researcher maintains a separate list with a code key, so that linking the data with the list would reveal an individual's identity and responses.

-NON-IDENTIFIABLE DATA / DE-IDENTIFIED: When the researcher does not collect any direct identifiers (name, address, etc.) OR enough indirect identifiers (age, race, gender, etc.) so that a combination could reveal an individual's identity, and when no code exists to link an individual to responses.
-Or when all potentially identifiable identifiers have been stripped from the data, so that neither the researcher or any other person could re-identify an individual identify in connection with the data.
+NON-IDENTIFIABLE DATA: When the researcher does not collect any direct identifiers (name, address, etc.) OR enough indirect identifiers (age, race, gender, etc.) so that a combination could reveal an individual's identity...
+OR when no code exists to link an individual to responses.

 See also the guidance section on Anonymity, Privacy, and Confidentiality.